Christian Karlsson (DJ): Style and equipment

 Karlsson is known for writing and producing a mixture of big room house, progressive house, and other electronic music genres.
 He uses similar approaches in his different musical groups, stating that with Galantis, they "always start with the song.
 We use guitar, piano, and bass lines we don't keep to figure out which clothes we're going to put on each melody and lyric.
 I think that's different than a lot of others in the dance scene.
 They have a beat they love and then force a top line on top of it."
 Karlsson furthermore stated that with Galantis, "A Galantis song sometimes has been only on a piano for two years before we even start putting a kick drum in it ... there's no Galantis song that starts with a beat or a track."

 Personal life

-As of 2016, Bloodshy is based in Bangkok with his family.
+As of 2016, Karlsson is based in Bangkok with his family.
+He was diagnosed with attention deficit hyperactivity disorder as an adult, and his condition is the main focus of the 2023 Galantis single "Bang Bang!
+(My Neurodivergent Anthem)".